-Development in areas with nitrogen-rich water must mitigate its effects and provide a nutrient-neutral environment.
+Development in areas with nutrient-rich water must mitigate its effects and provide a nutrient-neutral environment.

-As a significant effect cannot be ruled out, an avoidance and mitigation package will be needed in order for us to lawfully grant any planning permission.
+As housing and overnight accommodation contribute to increased discharges of nutrients, a significant effect from such development on international nature conservation sites cannot be ruled out.
+Therefore, an avoidance and mitigation package will be needed in order for us to lawfully grant any planning permission.
 This is in accordance with The Conservation of Habitats and Species Regulations 2017.

 The avoidance and mitigation package would take the form of a financial contribution.
 The contribution is paid to us by the developer, so that we can implement the package once it has been agreed.